 - AllWave Zero Water Peak (ZWP) full- spectrum, single-mode optical fiber; using different wavelengths

-- AllWave FLEX bend-insensitive fiber so signal is not lost
+- AllWave FLEX bend-insensitive fiber so the signal is not lost

 - BIF (bend-insensitive fiber).
-NineStar was early adopter.
+NineStar was an early adopter.
 More foolproof

 - 1×32 MPO Splitters for Passive Optical Networks (PON)

 Various types of OFS fiber are used for single-mode applications in Outside Plant (OSP) as well as Indoor (Premises, Enterprise) applications.
 High bandwidth OM3, OM4 and OM5 graded-index multimode optical fibers are designed to support a wide range of short-reach, VCSEL-based LAN, Central Office and Data Center applications.